Grade (band): History

 Four of the members of Grade previously played in the band Incision, with a different bassist, from 1992 to 1993, releasing two demo tapes.
 In late 1993, the band briefly broke up but reformed under the name Rebirth.
 After only two shows, Rebirth recruited bassist Matt Jones (who was then also playing in the band Sun Still Burns) and changed name to Grade in January 1994.
+The name was chosen in reference to Lincoln's song "Grade Curve".
 Grade released their debut three-song demo tape in February 1994 through Workshop Records.

 Though And Such Is Progress would eventually be hailed as a "landmark album," it was not until 1997, when Grade released Separate the Magnets and toured with Hot Water Music, that they began to develop a following.
 During this time, band members collaborated in several side-projects.
 Bishop played in Acrid; Jones played in SeventyEightDays; Bishop and Jones played in The Swarm aka Knee Deep in the Dead; and Bishop played in Tomb of the Worm; Taylor and Harris played in Jersey.

 In 1999, Grade signed with Victory Records and released Under the Radar, the album for which they had become best known.
 Under the Radar spawned two singles, the videos for which received some play on MTV2 in 1999 and 2000.
 In 2000, the band toured Europe and the United Kingdom, meeting up with American melodic hardcore band As Friends Rust for several cross-over shows.

 In 2001, Grade released their fourth and final full-length album, Headfirst Straight to Hell, before disbanding approximately one year later.
 Jones, Magill, Danner and Casarin all went on to play in To the Lions.

 Since their break-up, Grade have reunited several times, beginning with a 2006 show in Toronto.
 In 2010, they wrote and recorded two new songs for a split 7-inch with Bane.
 In 2013, Grade performed at Pouzza Fest in Montreal.
 In 2014, they toured the northeastern U.S. with Ensign.

+Influences

+On Grade's earliest releases their influences were Integrity and Chokehold.
+On ...And Such is Progress (1995), they embraced the influence of Indian Summer, Rye Coalition and Lincoln.
+In a 2026 interview, Greg Taylor said of this time "because of what we were doing and the music and bands that we were playing with kind of just influenced us to change", noting examples as performances alongside the Get Up Kids, Braid, Coalesce and Hot Water Music as well as the emo and screamo bands on Ebullition Records.
+On Under the Radar (1999), they took influence from Lifetime, Hot Water Music and Dillinger Four.
+In 2002, Kyle Bishop cited the Haunted, In Flames, Cradle of Filth, Slayer, Iron Maiden, Led Zeppelin, Motley Crüe, Ramones, Hüsker Dü, the Smiths and Jeff Buckley.